Hosta Care Guide (All You Want To Know)

 This hosta grows in a sunny spot.

 The best place to plant a hosta is a shady spot.
-Planting in the dappled sun is also possible, in which case most varieties will grow well.
-Only blue hostas can suffer from too much sun.
 To achieve such lighting, you can plant the hosta under trees.

 The north side of any building is good for planting.
 The leaves will receive reflected light, which is best.
 Anything in the yard that can provide protection from the sun is a good place to plant it.